Coursant/RAP-Book/src/8-casestudy.md

 ## 8.1 Asterinas

-[Asterinas](https://github.com/asterinas/asterinas) was built with an older toolchain (2025-02-01).
+[Asterinas](https://github.com/asterinas/asterinas) uses an older toolchain (2025-02-01).
-It can be built using the RAPx toolchain with only a few minor modifications.
-The following command can be used:
+To apply RAPx, a few minor modifications are required (see an example [here (https://github.com/Artisan-Lab/asterinas-rapx)).
+RAPx analysis can be performed using:

 ```shell
 cd ostd